Gabriel-Nunes/get_address/README.md

   # Compiled version

-  If you prefer you can use the compiled version available at the beside menu.
+  If you prefer you can use the compiled version available at https://github.com/Gabriel-Nunes/get_address/releases/tag/releases.